 Cement Shoes: Carl pulling his hair over the (newly-drained) bank account while Ghost!Sam looks on impishly.
 Sam tosses out observations about how the mob is going to bury him "right next to Jimmy Hoffa."

 Chekhov's Gun: Sam's "lucky" Indian penny.
 He later uses his ghost powers to make it move while Molly watches.

-Cool and Unusual Punishment: When Oda Mae initially refuses to help Sam, he starts singing "I'm Henry the VII, I Am" over and over again for hours to her until she finally can't take it anymore and agrees to help.
+Cool and Unusual Punishment: When Oda Mae initially refuses to help Sam, he starts singing "I'm Henry the VIII, I Am" over and over again for hours to her until she finally can't take it anymore and agrees to help.
 Later in the film, we learn that Sam used the same trick to get Molly to agree to their first date.

 Evil-Detecting Dog: Exploited — Molly's cat goes berserk when it senses Sam's ghost.
 It lashes at Willy's face, alarming Molly and foiling his break-in attempt.

 Fake-Out Opening: The intro of this film makes it seem spookier than it really is.
 It also comes across as something of a Big Lipped Alligator Moment, since all it does is establish Carl's friendship with Sam and Molly and show that Sam is rich enough to afford breaking into and completely refurbishing an expensive SoHo loft; aside from providing the surreal imagery for Sam's later strange dream, it never gets referenced again until the climax, when Sam chases the Big Bad through other abandoned or under-construction portions of the building.

 Final Speech: Subverted.
 Sam gets a poignant goodbye to Molly... after he's already dead, and has been dead for some time.